A lot or a little?

 What parents need to know

-Parents need to know that this retelling of the Arthur-Guinevere-Lancelot love triangle has action, romance, and scads of bloody battle sequences, death, maiming, and other assorted medieval savagery.
+Parents need to know that First Night is a retelling of the Arthur-Guinevere-Lancelot love triangle that has action, romance, and scads of bloody battle sequences, death, maiming, and other assorted medieval savagery.
 Still, its more quantity than "quality" -- expect lots of red swords and red-drenched clothing, but no gory displays of visible entrails, decapitations, or amputation.

 What's the story?